huggingface/blog/tgi-messages-api.md

 > *"The new Messages API with OpenAI compatibility makes it easy for Ryght's real-time GenAI orchestration platform to switch LLM use cases from OpenAI to open models.
 Our migration from GPT4 to Mixtral/Llama2 on Inference Endpoints is effortless, and now we have a simplified workflow with more control over our AI solutions." - [Johnny Crupi, Ryght CTO](https://www.linkedin.com/in/johncrupi/)*

-The new Messages API is now available in Inference Endpoints (dedicated and serverless).
+The new Messages API is also available in Inference Endpoints now, on both dedicated and serverless flavors.
 To get you started quickly, we’ve included detailed examples of how to:

 - Create an Inference Endpoint
 - Query it with OpenAI’s SDK
 - Integrate with LangChain and LlamaIndex

-***Limitations:** The Messages API does not currently support function calling and will only work for LLMs with a `chat_template` defined in their [tokenizer](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1/blob/main/tokenizer_config.json).*
+**Limitations:** The Messages API does not currently support function calling and will only work for LLMs with a `chat_template` defined in their tokenizer configuration, like in the case of [Mixtral 8x7B Instruct](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1/blob/125c431e2ff41a156b9f9076f744d2f35dd6e67a/tokenizer_config.json#L42).

-## **Create an Inference Endpoint using `huggingface_hub`**
+## Create an Inference Endpoint

-[Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) offers a secure, production solution to easily deploy any Transformers model from the Hub on dedicated infrastructure managed by Hugging Face.
+[Inference Endpoints](https://huggingface.co/docs/inference-endpoints/index) offers a secure, production solution to easily deploy any machine learning model from the Hub on dedicated infrastructure managed by Hugging Face.

-Here, we'll use it to host the powerful [Nous-Hermes-2-Mixtral-8x7B-DPO](https://huggingface.co/NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO) as an endpoint running on [Text Generation Inference](https://huggingface.co/docs/text-generation-inference/index), our high performance inference solution for serving LLMs in production.
+In this example, we will deploy [Nous-Hermes-2-Mixtral-8x7B-DPO](https://huggingface.co/NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO), a fine-tuned Mixtral model to Inference Endpoints using [Text Generation Inference](https://huggingface.co/docs/text-generation-inference/index).

 We can deploy the model in just [a few clicks from the UI](https://ui.endpoints.huggingface.co/new?vendor=aws&repository=NousResearch%2FNous-Hermes-2-Mixtral-8x7B-DPO&tgi_max_total_tokens=32000&tgi=true&tgi_max_input_length=1024&task=text-generation&instance_size=2xlarge&tgi_max_batch_prefill_tokens=2048&tgi_max_batch_total_tokens=1024000&no_suggested_compute=true&accelerator=gpu&region=us-east-1), or take advantage of the `huggingface_hub` Python library to programmatically create and manage Inference Endpoints.
 We demonstrate the use of the Hub library below.

-First, we need to specify the endpoint name and model repository, along with the task of text-generation.
-A protected Inference Endpoint means a valid HF token is required to access the deployed API.
+In our API call shown below, we need to specify the endpoint name and model repository, along with the task of `text-generation`.
+In this example we use a `protected` type so access to the deployed endpoint will require a valid Hugging Face token.
 We also need to configure the hardware requirements like vendor, region, accelerator, instance type, and size.
-You can check out the list of available resource options [here](https://api.endpoints.huggingface.cloud/#get-/v2/provider) and view recommended configurations for select models in our catalog [here](https://ui.endpoints.huggingface.co/catalog).
+You can check out the list of available resource options [using this API call](https://api.endpoints.huggingface.cloud/#get-/v2/provider), and view recommended configurations for select models in our catalog [here](https://ui.endpoints.huggingface.co/catalog).

 ```python
 from huggingface_hub import create_inference_endpoint